oroinc/orocommerce/src/Oro/Bundle/ShoppingListBundle/Resources/doc/api_frontend/shopping_list.md

 #### get_relationship

-Retrieve ID of customer user record assigned to a shopping list record.
+Retrieve the ID of customer user record assigned to a shopping list record.

 ### checkout